Report | Creating Resilience

 Governments globally are enacting new regulations to curb carbon emissions.
 This includes an EU regulation that aims to cut carbon emissions by at least 55% by 2030, a U.K. government commitment to reduce U.K. carbon emissions by 78% by 2035 and a U.S. pledge to cut carbon emissions by 50-52% by 2030.

-- The events of 2020 created a catalyst for environmental and social change.
+- The events of 2020 catalyzed environmental and social change.

 Institutional investors globally (54%) have highlighted that their primary driver to invest sustainably is the desire to positively impact society and the planet.